vankessel/vankessel.github.io/blog/_posts/2020-08-10-writing-and-coding.md

 Writing and software engineering are fields with significant overlap.

 More than the superficial comparison that they are both done in a kind of language.
 They require a sensible overarching structure.
 This structure is a tree.

 Any story has needs to do at least one thing, convey the primary plot.
-But a story with no sub-plots or sub-sub-plots is as beautiful as a branchless trunk.
+But a story with no sub-plots or sub-sub-plots is as beautiful as a branchless tree.

 Any well designed program has one primary goal.
 But on the path to achieving this goal, it needs to achieve sub-goals and sub-sub-goals.

 In a story, too many sub-plots can become unwieldy, confusing, and subject to plot holes like a novel by George R. R. Martin.

 In software, too many nested functions or if-statements can be difficult to read, debug, or result in a stack overflow.

 Shakespeare once said that brevity is the soul of wit.
 But it's more than that.
 No one has time for fluff.
 Anything that is not precisely contributing to what must be said or done has no place.

 That's not to say to never go into more detail or slow the pace.
 Sometimes that's exactly what's required.

 The benefits of brevity in software engineering are obvious.
 Every line of code should be contributing maximally to the goal like a fine tuned car.
 But brevity in software engineering goes beyond individual lines of code.

 Functions must attain brevity in the sense that they solve exactly one exact sub-goal, possibly invoking other functions to solve sub-sub-goals.
 More importantly, this goal must be clearly identified to name the function appropriately.
 A function's name should be an active verb like `run()`.
 Sometimes it is not easy to put functions into words, or the technically correct name feels unnatural or unsatisfactory.
 This can mean the task is so unrelatable to everyday human life that language can't adequately describe it.
 This is often not the case even when it seems to be.
 It is most likely that there is an [anti](https://en.wikipedia.org/wiki/Anti-pattern)-[pattern](https://en.wikipedia.org/wiki/Software_design_pattern) somewhere in the code.
 The harder it is to resolve, the deeper into the foundation of the program's architecture the problem hides.